Estimated reading time: 16 minutes

 Enchiladas

-Enchiladas are smothered in sauce and melted cheese and meant to be eaten with a knife and fork.
-Flour tortillas are filled with meat or cheese and rolled up, with a sauce which can be green, red or white poured over the top, and sprinkled with shredded cheese that is then melted in the oven.
+Enchiladas are smothered in sauce and melted cheese and are meant to be eaten with a knife and fork.
+Flour tortillas are filled with meat or cheese and rolled up, with a sauce which can be green, red or white poured over the top and sprinkled with shredded cheese that is then melted in the oven.

 Read More About Enchiladas